JhonSalgado/Competitive-Programing-Solutions/README.md

 # UVa-solutions
-Some UVa problem solutions in C++11.
+Some online judge problem solutions, solved in c++11